openhab/openhab-addons/bundles/org.openhab.binding.nanoleaf/README.md

 - remove the panels (maybe twice by force removing it)
 - remove the controller (maybe twice by force removing it)
-- stop and then start openhab
+- stop and then start openHAB
 - Rediscover like described above

 **Knowing which panel has which id**